jessesar/couchbase-odm/README.md

   console.log(results);
 });
 ```

+_Secondary view options (like limit, descending and stale) can be added as an object in the second parameter._

 An 'all'-view will be added by default, usable with `User.getAll(...)`.
 Also, views that already exist in the design document will be automatically imported from Couchbase.